Chinese law: Jurisprudence

-During the Qing dynasty, criminal justice was based on extremely detailed Great Qing Legal Code.
-One element of the traditional Chinese criminal justice system is the notion that criminal law has a moral purpose, one of which is to get the convicted to repent and see the error of his ways.
-In the traditional Chinese legal system, a person could not be convicted of a crime unless he has confessed.
-This often led to the use of torture, in order to extract the necessary confession.
-These elements still influence modern Chinese views toward law.
-All capital offenses were reported to the capital and required the personal approval of the emperor.

 Confucianism and Legalism

-The two major Chinese philosophical schools were Confucianism and Legalism.
-Both strongly influenced the traditional idea of law in China.
-Under Confucianism the state lead the people with virtue and created a sense of shame to discourage bad conduct.
-Under Legalism the law was publicly enacted standards of conduct backed by state coercion.
-The tension between these two systems came from Confucianism's reliance on tradition to make the leader the head of household of all China and Legalism's idea of a standard law that even the emperor should be bound by.
-The common factor is that both endorse to different degrees a paternalistic conception of the state, which knows better than its citizens and makes laws to protect them.

 Both theories were developed during the Spring and Autumn period and the Warring States period, a time that saw the most impressive proliferation of new ideas and philosophies in Chinese history.
 While both theories call for governmental hierarchy, they differ drastically in their views of human potential and the preferred means to achieve political order.
 Both have influenced and continue to influence the development of cultural, social, and legal norms in China.

 There was no civil code separate from the criminal code, which led to the now discredited belief that traditional Chinese law had no civil law.
 More recent studies have demonstrated that most of the magistrates' legal work was in civil disputes, and that there was an elaborate system of civil law which used the criminal code to establish torts.